Welcome to Birch

 Is Birch a Good Fit for You?

-Birch may be a strong fit if your family is:
+Birch may be a strong fit if you’re:

-If any of these sound familiar, Birch might be a helpful next step.
+If any of these sound familiar, Birch may be a helpful next step to explore.

 We’re Here to Help

-If you’re wondering whether Birch might be a helpful next step for your family, we’re here to answer your questions.
+If you’re still wondering whether Birch might be a helpful next step for your household, we’re here to answer your questions.

 bcs@bcsi.org | 503-251-5431